ethereum/remix-project/team-best-practices.md

 ### 3) Documentation:

 - The documentation is done / updated just after the feature / release in a team effort.
-- Documentation work is filable as a github issue.
+- Documentation work is fileable as a github issue.
 - It is encouraged to find and link associated doc produced by the community (blog posts, videos, tutorials, ...)

 ---